If your business sells a physical product, what is the most important part of building a long-term online brand?

 What is the difference between shipping and logistics?

 The key differentiator between shipping and logistics is scope.

-Shipping is what it sounds like: the physical movement of your goods, for example, from a fulfillment center to your customers.
+Shipping is what it sounds like: the physical movement of your goods, for example, from a fulfilment centre to your customers.
 From documentation, working with carriers, tracking, and handling, to delivery times, and transportation, shipping refers to the processes that happens as goods move throughout the supply chain.

 Logistics refers to systems.
 They’re all of the synchronized operations that manage how your products are acquired, stored, and transported to their final destinations, of which shipping is just one.

-Combined, the term “shipping logistics” refers to the stages of an ecommerce supply chain that requires strategy around how to get product from Point A to Point B, whether it’s shipping inventory to a fulfillment center, or shipping orders to customers.
+Combined, the term “shipping logistics” refers to the stages of an ecommerce supply chain that requires strategy around how to get product from Point A to Point B, whether it’s shipping inventory to a fulfilment centre, or shipping orders to customers.

 Types of shipping logistics

 Online retailers commonly underestimate how critical a reliable shipping logistics network is to the success of their operations.